baiwenhuim/ML-pre-GSPSM/README.md

 # 3. Demo

 The directory including in model script is changed into:

 `cd /ML-pre-GSPSM/model`

-And you can also download the pre-trained model in three species (Arabidopsis thaliana, maize, and tomato) from [Zenodo](https://zenodo.org/doi/10.5281/zenodo.10803091).
+And you can also download the pre-trained model in three species (Arabidopsis thaliana, maize, and tomato) from [Zenodo](https://doi.org/10.5281/zenodo.10803092).

+Once downloaded, you can unzip it:

+`unzip azs.zip`

-Then you can use the script predict_unknown_gene.py to predict enzyme genes which you want to predict.
+Then, you can use the script predict_unknown_gene.py to predict enzyme genes which you want to predict:

-`python predict_unknown_gene.py data.csv`
+`python predict_unknown_gene.py --path /prefix/model_path/azs --input /prefix/input_file.csv --output output.csv`

-Model script is run for prediction of CYP76AD sequences with a simplified data set, by the following command:
-python run_ml.py

-The following results are output into"/Downloaded_directory_path/SVM_E-model/result/":
+The following results are output into"/Downloaded_directory_path/output.csv":

-●    More accurate five models
-●    Cross validation results in the five models
+●    Cross validation results in the basic models and AutoGluon-Tabular
-●    Test results in the most accurate model
+●    Test results in the AutoGluon-Tabular mode.

-The demo run time is several minutes.

-# 4. Instructions for use

-Enzyme family classification (binary classification) models are enabled to build using your data.
-Enzyme sequences for training and test data should first be converted into vectors, all using the same feature extractions.
-Positive and negative datasets should be named "sample_positive.vec" and "sample_negative.vec", respectively.
-Both files should be found in "/Downloaded_directory_path/SVM_E-model/train/".
-The test dataset file should be  named "sample_test.vec", and found in "/Downloaded_directory_path/SVM_E-model/test/".

-Run time depends on the dataset size and the number of vector dimensions.
+Run time depends on the dataset size.

-# 5. License
+# 4. License

 This software is released under the MIT License, according to LICENSE.